Alcohol Licensee Toolkit

 It is easier to tell the difference between an 18 and a 25-year-old rather than trying to see if a person may be 18 or not.

 Resigning as DPS

-If you wish to resign as DPS you must notify the licensing authority and the premises licence holder.
-You may use the Notices attached.
+If you want to resign as DPS you must tell both us and the premises licence holder.